gordonmurray/gordonmurray.github.io/_posts/2025-05-05-Building-a-Digital-Asset-Management-project-with-different-tools.md

 The project is split into two main components:

 - **Producer (FastAPI):** Handles image uploads, stores them in Cloudflare R2 (S3-compatible object storage), and queues metadata to RabbitMQ provided by CloudAMQP.
-I used R2 instead of S3 since it is currently cheaper and an excust to use some of Cloudflares services.
+I used R2 instead of S3 since it is currently cheaper and an excuse to use some of Cloudflares services.
 - **Worker (Python):** Listens to the Rabbit queue, downloads images, generates captions with BLIP, vectorizes images with CLIP, and appends metadata to a Parquet file in R2.
 - **Learning SvelteKit:** I decided to use SvelteKit to build a minimal front end, even though front end development isn't a strength of mine.
 This was an opportunity to step out of my comfort zone and learn a new framework.

+The componets all run on Fly.io and stay mostly within the free tier.
+The Worker keeps failing due to low memeory but easily solved by scaling up a little.
+CloudAMQP is new to me too.
+It was quick and easy to get a rabbitmq running and provided a nice UI to keep an eye on the queues.

 The data flow looks like this: